How to Prepare for and Survive a Power Outage in Winter

 When you are choosing battery-powered items try to find several products that use the same types of batteries.
 That way you only need to worry about stocking up on one size battery, which can be used in a number of your devices.

-Here are a few more things to think about so you can handle anything winter throws at you:
+if you know a storm is coming it is better to be prepared than surprised.
+Expect the worst so you are ready for anything.
+Here are a few more things to think about so you can handle whatever winter throws at you:

 - Gas up your vehicle when you know a storm is coming - just in case.